-To date, HKC has been ratified by 7 countries including Norway, Congo, France, Belgium, Denmark, Turkey and Panama, and especially Panama’s ratification is believed to speed up the process for implementation.
+To date, HKC has been ratified by 15 countries including Norway, Denmark, Japan, Malta, Panama and India.
 Grieg Green uses the Guidelines attached to the convention as a basis in our technical standards.

 Partly as an early implementation of the HKC, but also in line with the European Union’s (EU) sustainable policy, a Ship Recycling Regulation (EU SRR) developed by EU entered into force in December 2013.

-18 Ship Recycling Facilities located in Europe were included in EU list on 19th December 2016, applications from facilities outside EU are currently being reviewed.
+34 Ship Recycling Facilities were included in the EU list on 17th of June 2019.
+Out of these, 30 facilities are located in Europe, 3 in Turkey and 1 in the United States of America.
+Several applications from facilities outside the EU are currently being reviewed.

 The regulation is gradually in application targeting to reduce negative impact of EU flagged vessels and vessels calling EU ports.
 In 2018, all European flagged vessels will need to have an IHM and by the end of 2020 same will apply for all vessels sailing to ports and anchorages located within the EU.

 In addition to the international regulations, local national regulations must be followed by recycling facilities.